-- □ First, the penalty may change each year, because the average monthly premium can change each year.
-If the national average premium (as determined by Medicare) increases, your penalty will increase. - □ Second, you will continue to pay a penalty every month for as long as you are enrolled in a plan that has Medicare Part D drug benefits, even if you change plans. - □ Third, if you are under 65 and currently receiving Medicare benefits, the Part D late enrollment penalty will reset when you turn 65.
+$\hfill \Box$ First, the penalty may change each year, because the average monthly premium can chang each year. ☐ Second, you will continue to pay a penalty every month for as long as you are enrolled in a plan that has Medicare Part D drug benefits, even if you change plans.
+Third if you are under CE and surroughly receiving Medicare benefits the Dort Diete carellage

+☐ Third, if you are under 65 and currently receiving Medicare benefits, the Part D late enrollment penalty will reset when you turn 65.
 After age 65, your Part D late enrollment penalty will be based only on the months that you don't have coverage after your initial enrollment period for aging into Medicare.